-When I first dipped my hands into a warm pail of fresh goat milk, I realized just how much of a game-changer goat milk production could be for a homestead.
+When I first dipped my hands into a warm pail of fresh goat milk, I realized just how much of a game-changer small-scale goat milk production could be for a homestead.
 Not only is goat milk delicious and easier to digest than cow’s milk, but the entire process—raising, milking, and caring for the herd—has taught me more about farming than I ever expected.
 Over the years, I’ve learned what works, what doesn’t, and why more people are turning to goats as their dairy animals of choice.

 Milking Goats for Sale: Finding the Right Fit